 In our last post, we have discussed Inventory Management and its importance for the retail businesses.
 Today we will brush up with the techniques followed by ace businesses in managing their inventory.

 - Par level: Par Level is the term used to denote the minimum amount of certain product to be present in the inventory at any point of time, as such businesses can avoid the situation of out of stock or unavailability for that product.
-Once the quantity goes below the par level, businesses make order of fresh stock.
-Businesses set par level mark for individual products depending on the parameters of sale, value, season, etc.
+Once the quantity goes below the par level, businesses make orders of fresh stock.
+Businesses set par level marks for individual products depending on the parameters of sale, value, season, etc.

-- Regular Audit: Regular audit is done generally in three ways, physical inventory, spot checking
+- Regular Audit: Regular audit is done generally in three ways, physical inventory, spot-checking

 - Dropshipping: This is the method where businesses

 don’thold physical stock of the items.
 The items are stocked and managed by suppliers.
 When a business receives an order to be shipped, they inform the supplier and the item is packedand given into shipment directly from the suppliers’ warehouse.
 This technique is very popular among onlinebusinesses.

 Do let us know if you find out article important and interesting.
 We will be right back with a new topic.
 Stay tight.

 FAQs About “What is a good inventory management tool?“